shelly-hub/Crowfunding_ETL---group-7/README.md

 ### Disadvantage of ETL:
 - Updated Collection/Database cannot get back to original document even after restarting the kernel, hence need to re-import the whole file again
+- Constant update data is needed for context that is easily changeable

 ## Project Method
 ### I) Data Extraction and Transformation